Nemoumbra/CompilationTheory/README.md

 # CompilationTheory
 That's my attempt at making a working compiler.

-Current state: playing around with scanner and parser.
+Current state: implemented the interpreter, now trying to make LLVM work